Antonio Sebastián Álvarez de Toledo, 2nd Marquess of Mancera: Later life

 He finally left office in 1673, but still remained for some months in Mexico City.
 On April 2, 1674, he started the trip back to Spain.
-On April 22, at Tepeaca (Puebla), on the highway from Mexico City to Veracruz, his wife died and was interred there.
-He remained there for a time but eventually continued the trip alone and returned to Spain, where he died in 1715.
+On April 22, at Tepeaca (Puebla), on the road from Mexico City to Veracruz, his wife died and was interred there.
+He remained there for a time but eventually continued the trip alone and returned to Spain.